T i c k e t s

 Children over the age of seven are very welcome at the festival, provided they are accompanied and supervised by an adult.

-8–25 year olds receive free tickets to our first & third concerts, and a 50% discount fo the second.
+8–25 year olds receive discounted tickets to all of our concerts.
+Some are free.
 They may be asked for proof of age on the door.

 Do I have to order through Eventbrite?